cbaggers/fn/README.md

     (λ + % %1)  -->  (lambda (% %1) (+ % %1))

-Finally, for those who like the look of 'λ' in their code and want to use it for regular lambdas, it the second element of the λ form is a list the form adheres to normal lambda syntax and structure.
+Finally, for those who like the look of 'λ' in their code and want to use it for regular lambdas, if the second element of the λ form is a list then the form adheres to normal lambda syntax and structure.

     (λ (x y) (+ x y))  -->  (lambda (x y) (+ x y))